JolomonSon/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-the rm -rf removes/deletes the specified folder or directory
+the cd- changes the working directory to the previous one